tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-Blob-Request.md

 The URI must always include the forward slash (/), to separate the host name from the path and query portions of the URI.
 In the case of this operation, the path portion of the URI can be empty, or it can point to any container or blob resource.

-The resource might or might not exist at the time the preflight request is made.
+The resource might or might not exist at the time that the preflight request is made.
 The preflight request is evaluated at the service level against the service's CORS rules, so the presence or absence of the resource name does not affect the success or failure of the operation.

 ### URI parameters
 None.